 Step 3: Include the name of their company below their title.

 Step 4: Enter the street address, city, state, and zip code of their organization.
-If they’re located outside the United States, including the name of the city by the name of the city.
+If they’re located outside the United States, include the name of the city by the name of the city.

 Part 1.
 Greetings